groupdocs-conversion/GroupDocs.Conversion-Docs/mcp/use-cases/export-markdown-to-pdf-word.md

 id: mcp-export-markdown-to-pdf-word
 url: conversion/mcp/use-cases/export-markdown-to-pdf-word
 title: How to export Markdown to PDF or Word with an MCP server
+linkTitle: Markdown to PDF/Word
 weight: 3
 description: "Ask your AI agent to export any Markdown file or generated content to a polished PDF or Word document — with tables, code blocks, and structure preserved — using the GroupDocs.Conversion MCP server, locally."
 keywords: convert markdown to PDF MCP, markdown to Word docx MCP server, export Claude output to PDF, AI generate professional PDF report
 productName: GroupDocs.Conversion MCP Server
 toc: True
+structuredData:
+    showOrganization: True
+    howTo:
+        name: "How to export Markdown to PDF or Word with an MCP server"
+        description: "Ask your AI agent to export any Markdown file or generated content to a polished PDF or Word document — with tables, code blocks, and structure preserved — using the GroupDocs.Conversion MCP server, locally."
+        steps:
+        - name: "Install the server"
+          text: "Run the GroupDocs.Conversion MCP server with Docker or dnx and register it in your AI client."
+        - name: "Put the documents in the storage folder"
+          text: "Point GROUPDOCS_MCP_STORAGE_PATH at the folder that holds the files the agent should use."
+        - name: "Ask the agent"
+          text: "Save your analysis as analysis.md, then convert it to PDF"
 ---

 Ask your AI agent to export any Markdown file — or the content it just generated — to a **polished PDF or Word document**, with tables, code blocks, and document structure preserved, using the GroupDocs.Conversion MCP server, locally: